 (A) Alcohol and/or Substance Abuse Services, Skills Development (group) consists of the therapeutic education of members regarding their AOD addiction or disorder.
-The service may also involve teaching skills to assist the individual in how to live independently in the community, improve self care and social skills and promote and support recovery.
-The services performed must have a purpose that directly relates to the goals and objectives of the member's current service plan.
+The service may also involve teaching skills to assist the individual in how to live independently in the community, improve self care and social skills and promote and support The services performed must will have a purpose recovery. that directly relates to the goals and objectives of the member's current service plan.
 A member who at the time of service is not able to cognitively benefit from the treatment due to active hallucinations, substance use, or other impairments is not suitable for this service.
 This service is generally performed with only the members, but may include a member and member family/support system group that focuses on the member's diagnosis, management, and recovery based curriculum.

 (B) Travel time to and from Alcohol and/or Substance Abuse Services, Skills Development is not compensable.
-Breaks, lunchtime and times when the member is unable or unwilling to participate are not compensable.
-The minimum staffing ratio is fourteen members for each AODTP for adults and eight to one for children under the age of eighteen.
+Breaks, lunchtime and times when the member is unable or unwilling to participate are not compensable and must be deducted from the overall billed time.
+The minimum staffing ratio is fourteen members for each PSRS, LBHP, or AODTP for adults and eight to one for children under the age of eighteen.
 This service may be performed by an AODTP, LBHP, or a PSRS.
 In order to develop and improve the member's community and interpersonal functioning and self care abilities, services may take place in settings away from the agency site.
-When this occurs, the AODTP or PSRS must be present and interacting, teaching, or supporting the defined learning objectives of the member for The service is a fifteen minute the entire claimed time. time frame and may be billed up to a maximum of 24 units per day for adults and 16 units per day for children.
+When this occurs, the AODTP, LBHP, or PSRS must will be present and interacting, teaching, or supporting the defined learning objectives of the member for the entire claimed time.
+The service is a fifteen minute time frame and may be billed up to a maximum of 24 units per day for adults and 16 units per day for children.
 The rate of compensation for this service includes the cost of providing transportation for members who receive this service, but do not have their own transportation or do not have other support persons able to provide or who are responsible for the transportation needs.
 The OHCA transportation program will arrange for transportation for those who require specialized transportation equipment.
 Residents of ICF/MR facilities and children receiving RBMS in a group home or therapeutic Foster Home are not eligible for this service, unless prior approved by OHCA or its designated agent.